JoshuaKoh/async-werewolf/roles.md

 * **ALIGNMENT:** Good
 * **NIGHT ACTIVITY:** No

 Once per game, you can hold a seance to speak with a dead player of your choice.
 Players must vote to have the seance.
 If a majority votes yes, and the Medium is alive, the seance occurs (whether the Medium wants it to or not).
 The dead player is allowed to make a statement (Moderator must approve) to the village.
+The dead player must make a statement in the form of either
+"you should trust player"
+"you should not trust player"

 ## Misfit
 * **TEAM:** Village